vaishnavi-shetty1/DSA/README.md

   * Exponentiation, represented as ^ or $
 * Handles integer inputs.
 * Uses a stack data structure to evaluate the expression.

-# postfix.c
-This C program converts an infix expression (standard mathematical notation) to a postfix expression (Reverse Polish Notation).
-It handles operators like +, -, *, /, %, ^, and $, as well as parentheses for grouping.

-Overview

-The program uses a stack-based algorithm to convert an infix expression to a postfix expression.
-The main logic relies on operator precedence and associativity rules to handle the conversion.
-The program prompts the user to input a valid infix expression and outputs the corresponding postfix expression.

-Features
-* Converts infix expressions to postfix notation.
-* Supports common arithmetic operators: +, -, *, /, %, ^, $.
-* Handles parentheses for proper precedence.
-* Implements operator precedence using a stack.
-* Assumes valid input expressions (no error handling for malformed input).

-Code Explanation

-Functions
-* F(char symbol):
-This function returns the precedence value of an operator.
-It is used to compare the precedence of operators currently in the stack with the incoming operator.

-* G(char symbol):
-This function returns the precedence value of the operator at the current position in the infix expression.

-* infix_postfix(char infix[], char postfix[]):
-The core function that performs the conversion from infix to postfix using a stack.

-* main():
-The entry point of the program.
-It prompts the user for an infix expression, calls the conversion function, and then displays both the original infix expression and the resulting postfix expression.

-Operator Precedence

-The precedence values used are as follows:

-* +, -: Precedence 2
-* *, /, %: Precedence 4
-* ^, $: Precedence 5
-* Parentheses (: Precedence 0
-* End of expression marker #: Precedence -1